pataty/pataty.github.io/about.md

 <br/>
 I am curruently pursuing a Masters of Science in Mechanical Engineering at the Georgia Insitute of Technology.
 I will be graduating in December 2017.

-I am passionate about pushing technology to the next level through robotics, machine vision and machine learning.
+I am passionate about inovation and pushing technology to the next level with mechanical systems.

 <br/>
 <hr/>